-Maureen’s vision is to lead Network SA and ARMSU as providers of services to government and the children’s services sector which are distinguished by their values base, professional knowledge and skills, cost effectiveness, practicality and innovation.
+Maureen’s vision is to lead Network SA as providers of services to government and the children’s services sector which are distinguished by their values base, professional knowledge and skills, cost effectiveness, practicality and innovation.
 Within the organisation, she seeks to develop a culture of professional standards of conduct and service delivery and recognition of achievement while supporting family friendly policies and work life balance.

 As a strong advocate for children, Bev supports community and private children’s services providers to incorporate quality practices, sound business principles and ethical employment standards in their delivery of care and education for children.

 Bev’s experience in children’s services spans in excess of 30 years and encompasses child care, OSHC, youth work, training, mentoring, consultancy, project and event management, cross-cultural community development, HR, small business management, corporate governance, resource and policy development, research, advocacy, marketing, organisational restructuring, workplace relations, counselling and mediation.
 She holds formal qualifications in children’s services, social science, counselling, mediation and workplace training and assessment and has 17 years’ experience in workplace relations.